codetricity/fastopp-leapcell/README.md

 ### Should I use PostgreSQL instead of SQLite?

-Yes.
-We use SQLite to get you started because there are less installation dependencies.
+**This version uses PostgreSQL by default** and is optimized for managed PostgreSQL services like LeapCell.
+The synchronous database operations provide better reliability for serverless deployments.

+**For the original FastOpp**: We use SQLite to get you started because there are less installation dependencies.
 If you use the database in production, we recommend switching to PostgreSQL.

 ### Should I use NGINX instead of serving the HTML templates from FastAPI?